-The Prosperity Fund is a £ 1.2 billion global fund from the British Government that supports increased productivity, economic growth, poverty reduction and expanding international opportunities, including those in the UK, in partner countries.
-As a Prosperity Fund programme, the Brazil Green Finance Programme seeks to encourage sustainable investments in infrastructure to support Brazil’s economic development.
-Programme interventions will not only contribute to Brazil’s transition to a more inclusive and lower carbon economy but also support and develop initiatives to reduce inequalities and strengthen gender inclusion.
+As an opportunity identified through bilateral cooperation between the Brazilian and British governments, the Brazil Green Finance Programme seeks to encourage sustainable investments in infrastructure to support Brazil’s economic development.
+Programme activities will not only contribute to Brazil’s transition to a more inclusive and low carbon economy but also support and develop initiatives to reduce gender inequalities.

-EY was selected by the UK Government to lead a consortium of organisations to deliver the objectives of the programme.
-EY is supported by Carbon Trust, IMC and SITAWI as well as a number of local, international, public and private sector organisations.
-Below are the specialties of each company:
+EY was selected by the UK Government to lead the consortium of organisations to deliver the objectives of the programme.
+EY is supported by The Carbon Trust, SITAWI and IMC Worldwide, as well as a number of local, international, public and private sector organisations.
+Find out more about each company below:

 UN Sustainable Development Goals

 The Sustainable Development Goals (SDGs) were signed in 2015 by the United Nations, succeeding and updating the Millennium Development Goals (MDGs).
 As part of the 2030 agenda, the SDGs comprise the strategy of 17 objectives and 169 goals by 2030.
 The SDGs call for global action in areas such as: health, education, reducing inequality, climate action and sustainable infrastructure.

 Four years since its adoption, the 2019 report points to progress in some areas, but warns "that the global reaction has not been ambitious enough, leaving the most vulnerable people and countries suffering the most".
 Therefore, it is urgent that the work to achieve these goals continues.